web2py/py4web/docs/chapter-06.rst

 new *private window*, will instead restart the counter from 0.

-Usually the informations saved in the session object are related to the users, like its username, preferences, last pages visited, shopping cart and so on.
+Usually the informations saved in the session object are related to the user - like its username, preferences, last pages visited, shopping cart and so on.
 The session object has the same interface as a Python dictionary but in py4web sessions are always stored using JSON (**JWT** specifically, i.e.